drespana/GroceryList/README.md

 # GroceryList
 User can add, edit, delete items on different Lists.
-User can add, edit, delete tasks and responsibilites.
+User will be able to add, edit, delete tasks and responsibilites.

 ## Pre-Requisites
 - node.js